Proud, arrogant and the ruler of Latveria; Doom is an intelligent schemer and chief competitor with the Red Skull in the quest for world domination.

-- Late-Arrival Spoiler: Ends up not being a spoiler at all; Natasha outright reveals his past as Bucky.
+- Late-Arrival Spoiler: Ends up not being a spoiler at all; Black Widow outright reveals his past as Bucky.

 - Loss of Identity: After being turned into the Winter Soldier.
 However, now that he's learned of his true nature, he fully embraces his new life despite detesting his freedom being taken from him.

-- That Man Is Dead: Fully believes Bucky is dead.
+- That Man Is Dead: He fully believes Bucky Barnes is dead.

 - Pet the Dog: Set his blaster to stun before shooting Cap.

-- Roaring Rampage of Revenge: He seeks vengeance on Black Panther for Captain America's supposed death, not even caring if innocents get hurt.
+- Roaring Rampage of Revenge: He seeks vengeance on Black Panther for Cap's supposed death, not even caring if innocents get hurt.

 - The Stoic: Never shows any signs of tiring or being beaten.